pydicom/pynetdicom/docs/user/ae.rst

   characters (such as ``'\n'``).
 * An AE title made entirely of spaces is not allowed.

-When creating SCPs it's also possible to give each SCP its own AE title by specifying the *ae_title* keyword parameter in :meth:`AE.start_server()<pynetdicom.ae.ApplicationEntity.start_server>`.
+When creating SCPs it's also possible to give each SCP its own AE title through the *ae_title* keyword parameter in :meth:`AE.start_server()<pynetdicom.ae.ApplicationEntity.start_server>`.

 .. _ae_create_scu: